ehowey/gatsby-starter-stripemart/README.md

 The three main features are:

-- 🛒 Shopping cart state management and checkout flow with Stripe and Use-Shopping-Cart
+- 🛒 Shopping cart state management and checkout flow with Use-Shopping-Cart
+- 🔒 Secure payments and cart validation via Stripe
 - 📦 Optional and basic inventory management Stripe metadata and Netlify serverless functions
 - 🚚 Optional and basic support for shipping options using Stripe metadata